 The Store-it Out Max features a piston-assisted lid and two wide opening doors for easy access to contents.
 Also, two lid-lifter chains are included to facilitate hands-free opening of wheelie bins stored inside.

-The unit costs £114 at Amazon and you’ll still need to add a Marine Grade Aquasafe padlock, which costs around £15.
+The unit costs £114 and you’ll still need to add a Marine Grade Aquasafe padlock, which costs around £15.

 Our favourite essential gardening tools

 So there you have our top essential gardening tools as well as a storage unit.
 If you’re starting out you now have a list of must buys and how to use each of them.
 All of these gardening tools will last for years, so it’s worth spending a little extra and buying the best quality you can.